 Supporting information may be supplied by a field supervisor and/or employer if the learning occurred in a field setting.
 Satisfactory assessment shall be verified by faculty with expertise in the appropriate discipline(s).8

-Students who successfully assess a course will be awarded academic credit that is documented in their academic record.
+Students who are assessed as successfully meeting course learning outcomes through prior learning will be awarded academic credit that is documented in their academic record.

 5 Sections 3.1 & 3.2.1 of EO 1036